-This report documents how Members of Congress have voted on consumer protections, Wall Street, and financial industry legislative measures during the 116th Congress (2019 and 2020).
+This report documents how Members of Congress voted on consumer protections, Wall Street, and financial industry legislative measures during the 116th Congress (January 2019 to January 2021).
 The report includes a selection of important bills and amendments aimed at shaping the U.S. financial system and regulatory landscape and establishing priorities on how and for whom the U.S. economy should work.